rdubois-crypto/hackthew3/README.md

 - no integration or test where performed over Nano
 - final presentation is available in final_talk repo

-We failed fast but had fun.
+We failed fast and had fun.
 Congrats to the 'Ledger Your crypto' winner team.
 The work now continues in the cylib repo.

 # (Expired)